-As for the former type of formations, a number of recent publications (George & Kornfilt, 1981; Kennelly, 1987; Kural, 1993) focus primarily on the question as to how clauses containing an embedded verb in -DIK / $-(y)EcEK^3$ or -mE are related to the general principles put forward within the (predominantly) syntactic approach of 'generative grammar' (GB).
-Thereby these constructions are classified as 'gerunds' and the two suffixes are analysed in terms of 'tensed' versus 'infinitive' respectively.
-In this respect such a classification very much resembles that of Underhill (1972), who calls these verbal forms 'gerundives'.
-In George & Kornfilt (1981) and Kennelly (1987) no attention has been given to the nominalizer $-(y)I_s^4$ at all, but Kural, who claims to provide an alternative classification, opposes the 'tensed' -DIK / -(y)EcEK and the 'infinitive' -mE to the 'gerundive' $-(y)I{s}$, which in turn is identical with Underhill's 'deverbal noun'.
-A somewhat different terminology is used by Pamir (1995), who divides 'gerunds' into 'action nominals (verbal noun)' and 'factive nominals (nominalization)', corresponding to the forms in -DIK/-(y)EcEK or -mE respectively.
+As for the former type of formations, a number of recent publications (George & Kornfilt 1981; Kennelly 1987; Kural 1993) focus primarily on the question as to how clauses containing an embedded verb in -DIK $/-(v)E\hat{c}EK^2$ or -mE are related to the general principles put forward within the (predominantly) syntactic approach of "generative grammar" (GB).
+Thereby these constructions are classified as "gerunds" and the two suffixes are analysed in terms of "tensed" versus "infinitive", respectively.
+In this respect such a classification very much resembles that of Underhill (1972), who calls these verbal forms "gerundives".
+In George & Kornfilt (1981) and Kennelly (1987) no attention has been given to the nominalizer $-(y)I{s}^{3}$ at all, but Kural (1993), who claims to provide an alternative classification, opposes the "tensed" -DIK / -(v)EcEK and the "infinitive" -mE to the "gerundive" -(v)Is, which in turn is identical with Underhill's "deverbal noun".
+A somewhat different terminology is used by Pamir (1995), who divides "gerunds" into "action nominals (verbal noun)" and "factive nominals (nominalization)", corresponding to the forms in -DIK / -(y)EcEK or -mE respectively.

 As will be shown in this paper, yet another (re-)classification of the various types of Turkish nominalizations is possible.
-This will not be achieved, however, by reshuffling the categories mentioned above on the basis of some syntactic principle, but rather by trying to find out which semantic notions and what morphological processes may be relevant for an accurate description of the data.
-It will be shown that the type of nominalization (choice of the suffix between -DIK/-(y)EcEK or -mE) is related to the question 1) how the matrix verb is lexically specified for the type ('order') of linguistic expressions that can be taken as a sentential object, and in a number of cases 2) what is the intended status of the embedded verb, 'fact' or 'act'.
-Furthermore, it will be advanced that formations in $-(y)I_s$ can be considered as the result of a morphological derivation process, and that such forms may easily end up as a lexical item.
+This will not be achieved, however, by reshuffling the categories mentioned above on the basis of some syntactic principle, but rather by trying to find out which semantic notions and which morphological processes may be relevant for an accurate description of the data.
+It will be shown that the type of nominalization (choice of the suffix between -DIK / -(y)EcEK or -mE) is related to the question 1) how the matrix verb is lexically specified for the type ("order") of linguistic expressions that can be taken as a sentential object, and in a number of cases 2) what the intended status of the embedded verb is: "fact" or "act".
+Furthermore, it will be advanced that formations in $-(y)I\varsigma$ can be considered the result of a morphological y after a root ending in a vowel.